SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-sign-off.md

 metadata:
   robots: index
 ---
+To ensure a seamless integration between SAPIENT and Royal Mail’s shipping services, it is essential to understand how the Get OBA Access Code API is used across different account lifecycle events.
+Whether you are dding a new shipping account, transitioning a Sandbox account to Production, or linking a new location to an existing account, SAPIENT coordinates with Royal Mail to validate and activate shipping capabilities by calling its Get OBA Access Code API.

+This section outlines the sign-off process for each scenario, highlights key API interactions, and clarifies limitations and error handling to help customers navigate setup and updates with confidence.

+## Adding Royal Mail shipping account

+1. After sending the Royal Mail Add Account request with all mandatory fields populated except the OBA access code, SAPIENT sends a **Get OBA Access Code** Request to Royal Mail.
+2. If Royal Mail responds successfully, the shipping account is created in the **Active** status.
+3. If Royal Mail returns an error, the account is not created, and SAPIENT returns the error response.

+> 📘 _Note_
+>
+> _If the <Glossary>account type</Glossary> is set to **Sandbox** and OBA access code is not provided, SAPIENT does not send a request to Royal Mail and the account is created successfully without an OBA access code._

+## Changing account type from Sandbox to Production

-Once you have created the Royal Mail <Glossary>shipping account</Glossary>, the account needs to be approved before you start using it to ship with Royal Mail.
+1. If you change the Royal Mail shipping account type from Sandbox to Production, SAPIENT sends a **Get OBA Access Code** request to Royal Mail.

-To get your shipping account approved, consider the following:

-1. If the <Glossary>account type</Glossary> you have created is **Production**, you will receive a confirmation email.
-2. Initially, the account status is set to **'Disabled'** until the account has been approved by the Royal Mail <Glossary>Online Business Account</Glossary> (OBA) team.
-This can typically take 2-5 working days.
+2. If Royal Mail responds successfully, the account type is updated to Production.
+3. If Royal Mail responds with an error, the account remains as Sandbox, and an error message is returned.

+> 🚧 _Important_
+>
+> _If your shipping account has multiple locations linked to it, then before transitioning to **Production**, keep in mind the following:_
+>
+> * _SAPIENT sends a separate **OBA Access Code** request for each linked location._
+> * _All locations must succeed for the account to be updated to Production._
+> * _If any location fails, the account remains as Sandbox._

+## Linking a new location to an existing shipping account

+1. When you send the Link Location request, SAPIENT sends the **Get OBA Access Code** request to Royal Mail.
+2. If Royal Mail responds successfully, the location is linked to the shipping account and a successful response is returned.
+3. If Royal Mail responds with an error, the location is not linked, and an error message is returned.

+## Post-approval activities

-3. Once the account has been approved, the status of your shipping account is changed to **'Enabled'**.
-You can check the account status by viewing the shipping account or via the [Get Account](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts-rm-shippingaccountid) API.
+After your shipping account has been approved by Royal Mail,  the status of your shipping account is changed to **'Enabled'**.
+As part of the post-approval activities, you may perform the following tasks, if needed.

+1. You can check the account status by viewing the shipping account or via the [Get Account](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts-rm-shippingaccountid) API.
-4. It is also recommended to run the end to end test to ensure that the integration was set up correctly by sending out a test parcel.
+2. It is also recommended to run the end to end test to ensure that the integration was set up correctly by sending out a test parcel.
 If tracking has been enabled for the carrier, then you should also receive the tracking events via the <Glossary>tracking webhook</Glossary>.
-5. If the account cannot be approved, we will contact you and advise accordingly.

 > 📘 _Note_
 >